dialpad/dialtone/README.md

 ### Releasing

-Currently, Dialtone packages are being release in two different ways: `scheduled` and `manually`.
+Currently, Dialtone packages are being released in two different ways: `scheduled` and `manually`.
 The `scheduled` release will only release changes to `production` while `manually` you can choose to release `alpha`, `beta` or `next` branches.